Raymond F. Chandler

-Raymond F. Chandler III (born August 25, 1962) is a former United States Army soldier who served as the 14th Sergeant Major of the Army.
-He was sworn in on March 1, 2011, and active on duty until January 30, 2015.
+Raymond F. Chandler III (born August 25, 1959) is a former United States Army soldier who served as the 14th Sergeant Major of the Army.
+He was sworn in on March 1, 2011.
 Chandler served in all tank crewman positions and has had multiple tours as a troop, squadron and regimental master gunner.
 He has served in the 1st Infantry Division (FWD), 2nd Infantry Division, 4th Infantry Division, 1st Cavalry Division, 3rd Armored Division, 2nd Armored Cavalry Regiment, 3rd Armored Cavalry Regiment, United States Army Armor School, and the United States Army Sergeants Major Academy.
 He also served as first sergeant in four different detachments, troops and companies.
 As a sergeant major, he served as Operations SGM in 1/2 ACR and as CSM in 1/7 Cavalry, 1st Cavalry Division, United States Army Garrison Fort Leavenworth, Kansas and the United States Army Armor School CSM.
 Chandler was assigned as the United States Army Sergeants Major Academy CSM in December 2007.
 In June 2009, Chandler became the 19th Commandant of USASMA and the first enlisted commandant in USASMA history.